Don't be a rookie

 NOTE: For designs that will constantly be re-used in multiple platforms, the best method is to use vector files which would be created best in Adobe Illustrator.
 This especially applies to logo designs.
 A professional designer will always provide you with a vector file.
 If they were using Adobe Illustrator, this will come out as either an EPS or even an SVG file.

-If this article helped you or you simply want an expert advice on this topic, feel free to send our team a message to hello@e-studios.com.au
+If this article helped you or you simply want an expert advice on this topic, feel free to send a message to hello@e-studios.com.au

 Jozzelle De Jesus